HarperDB/documentation/docs/support/index.md

 HarperDB takes every attribute of a database table object and creates a key:value for both the key and its corresponding value.
 For example, the attribute eye color will be represented by a key “eye-color” and the corresponding value “green” will be represented by a key with the value “green”.
 We use LMDB’s lightning-fast key:value store to underpin all these interrelated keys and values, meaning that every “column” is automatically indexed, and you get huge performance in a tiny package.

-**Are Hash Attributes Case-Sensitive?**
+**Are Primary Keys Case-Sensitive?**

-When using HarperDB, hash attributes are case-sensitive.
+When using HarperDB, primary keys are case-sensitive.
 This can cause confusion for developers.
-For example, if you have a user table, it might make sense to use user.email as the hash attribute.
+For example, if you have a user table, it might make sense to use `user.email` as the primary key.
 This can cause problems as Harper@harperdb.io and harper@harperdb.io would be seen as two different records.
-We recommend enforcing case on hash within your app to avoid this issue.
+We recommend enforcing case on keys within your app to avoid this issue.

 **How Do I Move My HarperDB Data Directory?**